Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 He knew how Powell had felt that day, now.

 Back at the height of the war for Gao, Daar had held Powell back in reserve for strategic reasons.
-Being the good officer he was, Powell had taken the decision with dignity and a straight spine, but now Daar had done the same to himself and he found that it…hurt.
+Being the good officer he was, Powell had taken the decision with dignity and a straight spine, but now Daar had done the same to himself and he found that it... hurt.

 Men he commanded and was responsible for were going to go out there and die for him.
 And he *could* be there, if he so decided.
 He could help!
-He could…
+He could...

 No.

 Daar shook his pelt out and cleared his head.
 He wasn’t a disposable grunt, no matter how much he hated the idea.
 He was the *Great Father.* He couldn’t commit himself to the battlefield except at uttermost need.
-He knew that… but it still hurt.
+He knew that... but it still hurt.

 Still, he needed to be honest about things, too.
 Those mission updates were alarming, and Daar had the dubious distinction of being a uniquely capable asset.
 There was *nobody* else who sat in the same place on the tactical pyramid as he did, and this was a mission perilously close to needing an all-hands evolution.